Levant Front: Turkish intervention and rebel infighting

 On 24 August 2016, Turkey launched a large-scale military campaign in the northern Aleppo Governorate against both ISIL and the SDF.
 The Levant Front's northern branch was one of the Syrian National Army factions (SNA) that participated in the operation, which captured Jarabulus, al-Bab, and dozens of other towns in northern Aleppo.

 On 24 January 2017, the al-Nusra Front backed by Nour al-Din al-Zenki attacked the Army of Mujahideen and the Levant Front west of Aleppo, defeating both.
 The former two groups then merged with several other Islamist factions and declared the formation of Tahrir al-Sham.
 The Levant Front's western Aleppo branch and several other former Levant Front groups, such as the Army of Mujahideen and the Fastaqim Union, joined Ahrar al-Sham.

 In July 2017, the Levant Front's northern branch attacked its former ally and co-SNA group, the Descendants of Saladin Brigade, kidnapping its leader and raiding its bases with other SNA units.
 This followed the Descendants of Saladin Brigade's declaration that it would not take part in a planned Turkish-led offensive against Afrin Canton, which is ruled by the secular, Kurdish-dominated PYD.
 The Levant Front reportedly justified this operation by claiming that the Descendants of Saladin Brigade's leader Mahmoud Khallo was an al-Qaeda member and allied to the PYD; according to Khallo, the Levant Front tortured him until he was handed over to the Turkish security forces.

+June 2022 clashes with Ahrar ash-Sham and HTS

+In June 2022, the Levant Front clashed with Ahrar ash-Sham and HTS forces.
+In this conflict, the Levant Front was backed by the Turkish-aligned groups Sham Legion and Jaysh al-Islam.

+October 2022 clashes with Hamza Division and HTS

+In October 2022, the Levant Front fought with the Hamza Division, with HTS forces aligning with the Hamza Division.

+Severing of relations with the Turkish-backed Syrian Interim Government

+In September 2024, the Levant Front ceased relations with the Turkish-backed Syrian Interim Government and called for the governments dissolution as well as the arrest of SIG prime minister Abdul Rahman Mustafa.
+This announcement had come after a meeting between Mustafa and a Levant Front delegation arranged by Turkish intelligence, in which Mustafa accused the Levant Front of "terrorism" through some factions in the group such as Ahrar al-Sharqiya.